Britannica School slams Poetry Month 2018

 The following subject is featured with middle to high school language arts classrooms in mind and works best when paired with Britannica School.
-Contact your school librarian to see if your institution already has access, or claim your own Britannica School Free Trial.
+Contact your library staff to see if your institution already has access.

 According to the Academy of American Poets, National Poetry Month is “the largest literary celebration in the world.”
 Each April since 1996, lit lovers of all kinds mark “poetry’s important place in our culture and our lives.”

 This year, Britannica Digital Learning spotlights the contributions performance poetry has made to not only expand the reach of poetry to new audiences, but the indelible mark it’s made on multiple art forms from music and theater to literacy as a whole.

 “The concept of slam poetry originated in the 1980s in Chicago, Illinois.
 Local poet and construction worker Marc Kelly Smith felt that poetry and poetry readings were too stuffy for those outside academia.”
 Reads Britannica School’s brand new entry on slam poetry.
 “He thus created the poetry slam as a weekly event to bring poetry to a larger segment of the population.”

 Britannica School has also added a short entry on spoken word as well as two brand new biographies of current influential entertainers who trace their artistic roots to performance poetry.

 “American rap and hip-hop singer and songwriter Chance the Rapper burst onto the music scene in the early 2010s.
 Although he refused to sign with a major record label, his music still reached a mainstream audience through digital downloads.
 Both reviewers and fans praised him for his poetic lyrics.
 Chance was also known for his social activism.”